AnthonySteele/MvcRouteTester/README.md

     public static void IsNotIgnoredRoute(RouteCollection routes, string url)

-Test that the url is not explicitly ignored, e.g. it matches a route which is not an ignored route.
+Test that the url is not explicitly ignored, i.e. it matches a route which is not an ignored route.

 ### Api routes